Kdyung/BIMM-185---Apache/docs/README-map_scri.txt

 Author: Kyra Yung
 Date: April 27th, 2014

+Description
+===

+Usage
+===
+The thing

 Required Software
 ===
-All components are included in github

-Using DAVID Web client for python requires suds (a lightweight SOAP python client for consuming Web Services) Download and install suds-0.4 (orlater version) from https://fedorahosted.org/suds/ Suds requires python-setuptools-devel to install.
-Link: https://pypi.python.org/pypi/setuptools#installation-instructions
+(All components are included in github directories) Using DAVID Web client for python requires suds (a lightweight SOAP python client for consuming Web Services).
+Download and install suds-0.4 (or later version) from https://fedorahosted.org/suds/
+Suds requires python-setuptools-devel to install.
+(Link: https://pypi.python.org/pypi/setuptools#installation-instructions)

 Setup
 ====
 Setting up DAVID Client:
     The DAVID Web service requires suds.
 If suds is not installed, install suds by downloading version 0.4 or later and following the documentation, or go to the suds folder and install using setup.py with the following command.
         >